project-magpie/meta-stlinux/README.md

     source openembedded-core/oe-init-build-env stlinux-build

-Add meta-stlinux in bblayers.conf
-Set MACHINE to spark in local.conf
+Add meta-stlinux in bblayers.conf and set MACHINE to spark in local.conf

 Run bitbake: